PPP Forgiveness Guide: Qualified Expenses, Forgiveness Rules, & How To Apply

 You’ll want to have documentation proving that these utilities were paid by keeping account statements, bank statements, canceled checks, and receipts.

-One last thing to note is that at least 60% of your loan must be used to cover payroll costs to be forgiven.
+One last thing to note is that you must use at least 60% of your loan to cover payroll costs to be forgiven.
 The remaining 40% can be used to pay mortgage interest, utilities, and rent.

 Before the passage of the Paycheck Protection Flexibility Act, borrowers were required to use at least 75% of loan funds for payroll costs.
 Failure to meet this requirement would result in a reduction in the portion of the loan that is forgiven.
 Now, only 60% of funding must be used toward payroll costs.
 If you don’t meet this threshold, you may still be eligible for partial forgiveness.